skrey/yellow-extensions/CONTRIBUTING.md

 ## How to improve an extension

 1. Fork the extension you want to improve.
-2. Focus on what the user wants to do, make it better.
+2. First make it work, then make it better.
 3. Upload your changes to GitHub, let us know if you need help.
 4. Send a pull request.
 [What's a pull request?](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)